penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 }
 ```

 This is easier than you expected, right?
 You're all done with this tutorial!
-Take a sip of water and come back to solidify your knowledge with the following exercises.🌴 [Complete code for the example](https://github.com/penrose/tutorials/blob/main/solutions/tutorial3.md).
+Take a sip of water and come back to solidify your knowledge with the following exercises. 🌴 [Complete code for the example](https://github.com/penrose/tutorials/blob/main/solutions/tutorial3.md#task-2).

 ## Exercises

 _FYI: All the sample goal diagrams are only a single sampling of many possible variations._

 We follow the convention of `u` being the resultant vector, and use `v, w` for input vectors.
 As a reminder, documentation for the pre-defined shapes that are available in Penrose can be found [here](https://github.com/penrose/penrose/wiki/Shape-library).

-{% hint style="info" %}
-As of 6/3/21, at times there may be some inconsistencies between the Shape documentation and the current functionality provided by Penrose.
-For the most up-to-date reference, check out the properties listed for each shape in the source code [here](https://github.com/penrose/penrose/blob/dbf710646bcaad9f0e3142388ae4759ca6b3a740/packages/core/src/renderer/ShapeDef.ts#L151).
-{% endhint %}

 - **Exercise 1:** Create a new function that computes vector subtraction, and draws the difference vector, i.e. `u = v - w`.